 Will McGrath has worked as a reporter, homeless shelter caseworker, public radio producer, UPS truck loader, Burger King chicken sandwich mayo-applicator, ghostwriter, and ghosteditor, in slightly different order.

 His debut book, Everything Lost Is Found Again, won the 2019 Bernard J. Brommel Award for Biography & Memoir, as well as the Dzanc/Disquiet Open Borders Book Prize.
-He has written for Pacific Standard, The Atlantic, Foreign Affairs, the Christian Science Monitor, Guernica, Roads & Kingdoms, The Morning News, and other fine publications.
-In 2014 he won the Felice Buckvar Prize and has been translated into Chinese, Hungarian, Japanese, and occasionally makes its way into English, transcribed from highly suspect nooks and crannies in his cerebrum.
+He has written for Pacific Standard, The Atlantic, AFAR, Foreign Affairs, the Christian Science Monitor, The Rumpus, Guernica, and Roads & Kingdoms, among other fine publications.
+He has won the Felice Buckvar Prize and has been translated into Chinese, Hungarian, Japanese, and occasionally makes its way into English, transcribed from highly suspect nooks and crannies in his cerebrum.